essif-lab/framework/docs/terms/term.md

 The %%terminology pattern|pattern-terminology%% provides an overview of how this concept fits in with related concepts.

 ### Purpose
 Understanding words or phrases uttered by others requires that we are able to 'translate' them terms into terms that we habitually use.
 While this is mostly an automatism, and it often is not necessary to be all that precise, this may be different when they relate to stuff we find important.
 The ability to represent a specific %%concept|concept%% with a specific text or phrase, where this 'representation' is limited to a specific (or several) context(s), helps us to better interpret these words, which is: to properly understand what others actually try to convey in spoken or written language.
+After all, as Confucius said: "The whole end of speech is to be understood."

 ### Criteria
 A term MUST be a word or phrase (i.e.: text) that is part of at least one %%scope|scope%%/context, and for all %%scopes|scope%%/contexts of which it is a part, a %%scoped term|scoped-term%% must exist that